growth-nirvana/tap-google-drive/README.md

 meltano run tap-google-drive target-jsonl
 ```

+> Note: The CSV Stream is configured to stream all streams and fields in the catalog regardless of selection metadata

 ## Column Name Conversion

 The tap automatically converts CSV column names to BigQuery-compliant format by: